writetome51/pagination-page-info/README.md

 constructor(

     dataSource: {
-        // same instance of dataSource must also be injected into `batchCalculator`.

-        getBatch: (batchNumber: number, itemsPerBatch: number, isLastBatch: boolean) => any[];
-            // `getBatch()` is called whenever a new batch must be loaded.
-The number of items it
-            // returns matches `itemsPerBatch`.
-If `isLastBatch` is true, it only returns the
-            // remaining items in the dataset, and ignores itemsPerBatch.

-        dataTotal: number;
+        dataTotal: number
             // Number of items in entire dataset, not the batch.
-            // This must stay accurate after actions that change the total, such as searches.
+            // This must stay accurate after actions that change the total,
+            // such as searches.
     },

-    batchContainer: { data: any[] },
-        // `batchContainer` is injected so it can also be used outside of this class.
-        // It's kept as a private property here, so you must make it accessible outside of this
-        // class in order to manipulate it.

-    batchCalculator: BatchCalculator
-        // Tells `dataSource` what batch to fetch.
+    batchPaginator: { itemsPerPage: number }
+        // Stores and paginates a batch (array) of data, which it assumes
-        // BatchCalculator is included as a package dependency.
+        // is the entire dataset.
 )
 ```
 </details>